Non-Gaussianity in rapid-turn multi-field inflation: Analysis of Perturbations

 where the coefficients $I_i$ depend on time via the transfer function $T_{\cal RS}$ and the parameter $\lambda$, and can be written in the form

 with

 We show the dependence of $I_i$ coefficients on the parameter $\lambda$ on Figure \ref{fig:Iend}.
-One can see that for vanishing cross-correlation at the end of inflation the coefficients $I_1, I_2, I_5, I_6$ are zero for all values of the transfer function $T_{\cal RS}$.
+One can see that for vanishing cross-correlation the coefficients $I_1, I_2, I_5, I_6$ are zero for all values of the transfer function $T_{\cal RS}$.
 Interestingly, contributions from $I_3$ and $I_4$ may be non-zero even for zero cross correlation.
 It is worth noting that the coefficients \eqref{Iend} coincide with the coefficients \eqref{Ihorizon} when $ P_\mathcal{R} , C_\mathcal{RS} , P_\mathcal{S} $ are re-expressed via $ P_\mathcal{R}^* , C_\mathcal{RS}^* , P_\mathcal{S}^* $ using \eqref{PRS_transfer}, and vice versa.
 In general, relation \eqref{fNL4end} gives the value of the non-Gaussianity parameter $f^{(4)}_{\rm NL}$ at any moment of time after horizon crossing.